What is the Blue Economy?

 In this context, and that of the UN Sustainable Development Goals (SDG15 – Life Below Water), Andrew Hudson, Head of UNDP Water and Ocean Governance Programme, framed examination of the Blue Economy as taking stock of both the challenges and opportunities through what he called the “sustainable ocean economic paradigm.”

-In writing on this model, he reminds us that the Ocean offers humanity numerous benefits – from the provision of oxygen and role in slowing climate change through CO2 absorption and the trapping of excess heat generated from GHG emissions – to its role as an economic driver as a source of 30 percent of global oil and gas.
+In writing on this model, he reminds us that 'the Ocean' offers humanity numerous benefits – from the provision of oxygen and role in slowing climate change through CO2 absorption and the trapping of excess heat generated from GHG emissions – to its role as an economic driver as a source of 30 percent of global oil and gas.
 The Blue Economy creates an array of jobs across diverse sectors and serves as a highway for some 90 percent of internally traded goods via shipping.
 The Blue Economy also provides humanity with a critical source of protein (15% of our daily needs) and a supply of food via small-scale fishing, including some of the poorest shoreline and local communities, providing half the world’s harvested seafood.

 In Hudson’s view, the paradigm he outlines is not conceptualized as “benefits vs challenges of the growing Blue Economy,” but rather “two ‘elements’ FOR the Blue Economy.”
+That is quite a distinction.

 In his own words, “The first [element] is the necessity of protecting – and restoring where needed – the existing ocean resource base that already supplies food and livelihoods to billions of people”…“The other side of the Blue Economy is where opportunities may exist for enhanced or new sustainable economic activity derived from the ocean.”